 Sensitivity: Increased sensitivity to fluctuating temperatures or to sweet foods may be an early sign of tooth enamel loss.
 As more enamel erodes, the level of sensitivity will also increase.
 This is because the inner tooth becomes more and more vulnerable to outside forces as its protective enamel layer dissolves.

-Flattened or rough appearance: Molars that look or feel flat, or front teeth which appear shorter could have faced enamel wear from the end of the teeth.
+Flattened or rough appearance: Teeth that appear short, or worn flat have lost enamel.
 Often, this type of enamel wear occurs in patients who suffer from bruxism.
 Teeth should have smooth outer surfaces.
 If a tooth appears rough or uneven, enamel loss could be the culprit.

 Protecting Your Enamel

 You should know that once tooth enamel is gone, it can’t be grown back.
-That’s why protecting enamel is so important, to prevent as much erosion as possible.
+That’s why protecting and maintaining strong enamel is so important, to prevent as much erosion as possible.
 Here are our tips for proven enamel protection:

-The best way to keep your teeth healthy is to preserve the strong enamel that naturally protects them.
-To learn more about enamel-strengthening treatments available to you, schedule a consultation with Dr. James Fondriest by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
+The best way to take care of your teeth is to preserve the strong enamel that naturally protects them.
+To learn more about enamel strengthening treatments available to you, schedule a consultation with Dr. James Fondriest by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.